 Honestly: Stay the way you are.
-Many sales and rhetoric trainings try to train behavioural patterns that supposedly guarantee success.
+Many sales and rhetoric training courses try to train behavioral patterns that supposedly guarantee success.
 Unfortunately, this is not the case.
-As soon as you are no longer yourself, no longer talk the way you normally do, learn sentences by heart - well, the sooner your conversation partner will notice that.
-And unfortunately, they won't like it.
-The only thing that counts is your authenticity.
+As soon as you are no longer yourself, no longer talk the way you normally do, learn sentences by heart - well, the more likely your conversation partner will notice that.
+And unfortunately they won't like it.
+The only thing that counts is your Authenticity.
 Stay true to yourself!

 9. too much talking